asut00/minishell/README.md

 3. This command generates an executable called `minishell` in the root of the project.

+`/!\` You might need to install the readline library and replace the RDL_INC (path to readline include directory) and RDL_LIB (path to readline lib directory) by yours in the Makefile.

 ## Usage

 Launch **Minishell** by running the executable: